Security & compliance

 What we do, specifically.

-Audit logs track access; PHI itself is filtered out of telemetry.
+- Audit logs track access; PHI itself is filtered out of logs and monitoring.

-Supabase West US Oregon region.
+- Hosted in US data centers (West US / Oregon).
 No cross-region replication without customer consent.

 Subprocessors